Wendong-Huo/LibSurface/inp_files/Readme.txt

-The job_tee-branch-pipe.inp file is the model of the tee-branch pipe example in the paper "Explicit layout optimization of complex rib-reinforced thin-walled structures via computational conformal mapping (CCM)", just download it if you're interested, have a nice day :)
+The job_tee-branch-pipe.inp file is the model of the tee-branch pipe example in the paper "Explicit layout optimization of complex rib-reinforced thin-walled structures via computational conformal mapping (CCM)".
+Just download it if you're interested, have a nice day :)